mcgarc/mcgarc.github.io/recipes/dhal.md

 * Garam masala

 For the curry paste:
-* Fresh corriander stalks (you could use seeds but this way you can save the leaves for a garnish)
+* Fresh coriander stalks (you could use seeds but this way you can save the leaves for a garnish)
 * Cumin seeds
 * Fennel seeds
 * Fresh chilli